-I wanted to be a part of stories bigger than I alone could tell.
-I wanted to tell stories with other people.
+I needed to be inside stories bigger than I alone could tell.